hautonjt/hautonjt.github.io/pipeline.md

 ---

-# Configuring Beats agents
+# Configuring Beats Agents (3)

-These are the endpoints for Prometheus collectors.
-We want to add the metrics from Monarch for slice monitoring metrics.
+**Mini Exercise:** This is the section for configuring endpoints for Prometheus collectors.
+We want to add the metrics endpoint from Monarch to gather slice monitoring metrics.

 Go to <a href="http://localhost:30095/targets?search=" target="_blank">http://localhost:30095/targets?search=</a>, and find the endpoints.
 Two of them have already been configured.

 Add the AMF, SMF, and UPF endpoints on that page by replacing the `<insert AMF/SMF/UPF collector URL>` with the endpoints from Prometheus.
 Ensure that the port is included in the URL, but the `/metrics` subpath is removed.

-> Note: answers are in the ~/data-pipeline/lab/metricbeat-prometheus.yaml file
+> Note: answers are in the ~/data-pipeline/lab/metricbeat-prometheus.yaml file if you are stuck.

 ---

 # Deploy Beats

-Now we deploy Filebeat, Metricbeat, and Packetbeat all at once.
+Now that all the Prometheus endpoints are configured, we can deploy Filebeat, Metricbeat, and Packetbeat all at once.
 To do this, run:
 ```
 ./deploy-beats.sh
 ```